Raone2728/TERRIBLY-TINY-TALES-Assignment/README.md

 To run the application locally, follow these steps:

-1. Clone the repository:git clone
+1. Clone the repository: git clone https://github.com/Raone2728/TERRIBLY-TINY-TALES-Assignment/tree/main

-2. Install the dependencies:npm install
+2. Install the dependencies: npm install

-3. Start the development server:npm start
+3. Start the development server: npm start

 4. Open [http://localhost:3000](http://localhost:3000) in your web browser to view the application.